 \section{Results}

 The algorithm has been implemented by the author in \texttt{Magma} and is publicly available at \cite{code}.
-It has been run on a dataset consisting of 82240 plane quartic curves found by Andrew Sutherland, see \cite{Database3}.
+It has been run on a data set consisting of 82240 plane quartic curves found by Andrew Sutherland, see \cite{Database3}.
 As a result, the rational torsion subgroup has been computed successfully for 81357 of the Jacobians of these curves.
-The total runtime for this computation was approximately 8 core months and has been done in parallel on a machine of the Simons Collaboration at Massachusetts Institute of Technology.
-For each computed torsion group a proof has been stored in the form of a list of primes, and a list torsion points over $\Q$ and over some number fields which together can be used to prove the completeness of the list of rational torsion points using Lemma \ref{lemma:reduction_inj}.
-These proofs can be verified significantly faster than it took to construct them and are stored in the file \cite[\texttt{extra/proofs.tar.xz}]{code}.
-In Table \ref{table:orders}, you can see the 64 different orders of the torsion groups that we found and how often each of them occurred.
+The total runtime for this computation, using version 2.25-7 of \texttt{Magma}, was approximately 8 core months and has been done in parallel, using at most 20 GB of memory per process, on a machine of the Simons Collaboration at Massachusetts Institute of Technology having a AMD EPYC 7713 CPU.
+For each computed torsion group a proof has been stored in the form of a list of primes, and a list torsion points over~$\Q$ and over some number fields which together can be used to prove the completeness of the list of rational torsion points using Lemma \ref{lemma:reduction_inj}.
+The vast majority of the time spent in Algorithms~\ref{algo:algebraic} and~\ref{algo:analytic} was going through a huge number of potential torsion points over number fields.
+Hence, after these points have been found, the proofs can be verified significantly faster than it took to construct them.
+The proofs are stored in the file \cite[\texttt{extra/proofs.tar.xz}]{code}.
+In Table~\ref{table:orders}, you can see the 96 different group structures of the torsion groups that we found and how often each of them occurred.